 - Creating a professional Amazon profile (and or other booksellers) and writing reviews of relevant books

-- Getting busy on other social networks – Twitter, Facebook, etc.
+- Getting busy on other social networks – Twitter, Facebook, Instagram, etc.

-3. I’ve heard that keywords are important to use in my online profiles.
+3. I’ve heard that keywords are important for online reputation management.
 How does it all work?

-Recruiters and hiring decision makers search on keywords relevant to the kinds of candidates they’re seeking, such as “Information Technology Executive, Enterprise Business Systems”.
+Recruiters and hiring decision makers do Google and LinkedIn searches on keywords relevant to the kinds of candidates they’re seeking, such as “Information Technology Executive, Enterprise Business Systems”.

-Relevant keywords for you typically represent your areas of expertise.
+Relevant keywords for you typically represent your areas of expertise and/or your job title.

 The more these and other relevant keywords appear in content about you online (known as Search Engine Optimization or SEO), the more likely you are to be found.